By ASHLEY ZARLE

 By PAUL SOOST

-For the 2017-18 school year, Step Up For Students is serving more than 100,000 students throughout Florida with tuition scholarships valued at up $6,343 per student for K-5th grade, $6,631 for 6th-8th grade and $6,920 for 9th-12th grade.
-More than 1,700 private schools participate in the scholarship program statewide.
-In Bay, Escambia and Okaloosa counties this school year, 43 schools are participating in the program which will benefit more than 2,475 students.
+For the 2017-18 school year, Step Up For Students served more than 100,000 students throughout Florida with tuition scholarships valued at up to $6,343 per student for K through fifth grade, $6,631 for sixth through eighth grade and $6,920 for ninth through 12th grade.
+More than 1,800 private schools participated in the scholarship program statewide.

 Reach Paul Soost at firstname.lastname@example.org.